ykanello/EDTS_Dockerfile/README.md

 ## How would I run the image
 I would change directory into that I pulled the dockerfile, and run `docker run -ti --rm edts sh`
 ## How would I use the tools?
-As it states in their repo/readme: `python ./distance.py Lave Sol Tionisla Diso Leesti Reorte Riedquat Teorge Zeonce` (to create a distance table for example)
+As it states in their repo/readme: `python ./distance.py Lave Sol Tionisla Diso Leesti Reorte Riedquat Teorge Zaonce` (to create a distance table for example)
 ## Acknowledgements
 All kudos go to https://bitbucket.org/Esvandiary/ Andy Martin that built the tools and sourced them :)